How to Watch the 2021 Italian Grand Prix From AnywhereLast Updated by Kate Hawkins on March 01, 2021

 😎 Can I watch the Grand Prix on all of my devices?

 Yes!
-All of the streaming services showing the Russian Grand Prix are available on multiple devices – and so are the recommended VPNs on this list!
+All of the streaming services showing the Italian Grand Prix are available on multiple devices – and so are the recommended VPNs on this list!

 The best way to stream the races is with your browser or chosen streaming service’s app on your mobile device.
 If you want to watch the races on the big screen, you can use the Kodi app on your Smart TV or Fire Stick.
 To stream the F1 with Kodi, you’ll still need to use a VPN – add-ons like ESPN that are streaming the races are only available in the US.

-🤩 Can I livestream the Russian Grand Prix through Formula 1?
+🤩 Can I livestream the Italian Grand Prix through Formula 1?

 😃 Will there be more rounds added to the official calendar this year?